edward3h/resume/src/markdown/resume.md

 September 1997 - February 2006

-Software engineer for a wide variety of clients for an IT consultancy.
+Full-stack software engineer for a wide variety of clients for an IT consultancy.

 * Intranet websites for financial institutions, local government and others.
 * CRM integration for online real estate.
-* Main skills used: Java, SQL, XML
+* Main skills used: Java, SQL, XML/XSLT

 ## Education